 One of my hobbies is modular synthesis.
 One of the modules I use is Morphagene by Make Noise.
 By their own description:

 The Morphagene music synthesizer module is a next generation tape and microsound music module that uses Reels, Splices and Genes to create new sounds from those that already exist.
 Search between the notes to find the unfound sounds.

-It’s one of my favorite modules, but it can be a bit tricky to get sounds outside the modular system onto the Morphagene.
-It has a slot for an SD-card where you can place reels.
-The reels have to be a particular format though, and if you want to have configured your splices up front, you have to download paid software.
+It’s one of my favorite modules, but it can be a bit tricky to get sounds from your computer onto the Morphagene.
+Morphagene has an SD-card slot for storing “reel” WAV-files.
+The reels have to be a particular format though, and if you want to have configured your Morphagene “splices” up front, you have to download paid software.

 To work around this, I have developed a free, open source, web-based app called Morphaweb.
 It allows you to build reels with splice markers and export them in the correct format.
 All without uploading anything to a server, to protect your privacy.